Party-B/funknotes/README.md

 Notes
 - Initial prototype was produced with AI-assisted iterative development.
 - Intended to run on Unix-like systems (macOS, Linux).
-Build requires libjson-c.
+Build requires only gcc (no external dependencies).
 - You may want to symlink the compiled binary into `/usr/local/bin` for convenience.

 Latest changes (2025/11/08)